ucarlos/yelp/README.md

 ##Configuration
-###Navigate to your yelp folder then go into config and create a file called applications.yml and then add your own aws keys.
+1.Download the Yelp project and place it somewhere on your computer.
+2.From the root directory of the Yelp project, navigate to the "config" folder.
+3.Create a file called "applications.yml"
+4.Add your aws keys into the file and save it.

 ## Rails Installation Process
 Install Ruby on Rails if you are running ”Yelping it up” on your local machine.
 If you intend to run a local version of ”Yelping it up”, it is necessary to install Ruby on Rails on your computer.
 For more information regarding the installa- tion of Ruby on Rails on your local machine, please visit http://installrails.com.